Ashtanga Yoga Teacher Authorized Level 2

 I’ve been doing yoga since 1996 when I was initiated into breath-body mindfulness on a forest floor in coastal France.
 In 1998, I went to my first formal class in Bali and stuck with it for four years, jumping on and off the Commitment Wagon, as you do in your Twenties.
 I got serious in 2003 and took a YTT 2004 at Moksana Yoga Centre in Victoria, BC.
 I began teaching classes almost immediately and have continued ever since.

-Also in 2004, I took up Ashtanga Vinyasa Yoga as my main practice, which it remains to this day.
-I travelled to Mysore, India in 2006, to study at the Ashtanga Yoga Research Institute with the Jois family.
-I returned there regularly for the next ten years, completing nine extended periods of study under R. Sharath Jois and receiving Teaching Authorization at Level 2 in 2012.
+In 2004, I took up Ashtanga Vinyasa Yoga as my primary practice, which remains to this day.
+I travelled to Mysore, India, in 2006 to study with the Jois family at the Ashtanga Yoga Research Institute.
+I returned there regularly for ten years, completing nine extended study periods under R. Sharath Jois and receiving Teaching Authorization at Level 2 in 2012.

-people thrive when [yoga is] adapted to fit their needs rather than strictly imposed.
+People thrive when [yoga is] adapted to fit their needs rather than strictly imposed.

 I look forward to supporting you with your practice.

 Nerve gliding exercises are gentle stretches or movements designed to relieve nerve tension, provide pain relief, and improve mobility in the affected area.
 These gentle